somidmor/WaveGenerator/README.md

 * If you want to reset the CPU, type 'r' or 'R' and press 'Enter'.
 * You can input new parameters to generate a new waveform.

+# Random Mode

+This feature allows the user to set portions of the wave to randomly generated values.
+If the user specifies `-1` for any of the portion values (portion1, portion2, portion3, or portion4), the program will automatically generate a random number for that portion.

+This value is computed such that the sum of all portions always equals 10.
+For instance, if the user sets portion1 to 3, portion2 to `-1`, portion3 to 4, and portion4 to `-1`, the program will generate random numbers for portion2 and portion4 such that their sum, along with portion1 and portion3, equals 10.

+To ensure the sum is correct, the program first calculates the sum of the portions set by the user and then distributes the remaining sum among the portions set to `-1`.

+To note, the random values are always integers between 1 and the remaining sum, ensuring a fair distribution of the remaining sum.

+This feature allows the user to introduce some randomness into their waveforms, providing a more versatile waveform generation experience.

+# Infinity Mode

+Infinity Mode allows the user to generate waves or blocks of waves indefinitely until the user manually stops the process.
+This mode is activated when the user sets `numWaves` or `numBlock` to `0`.

+- `numWaves`: Specifies the number of waves to generate in a block.
+When `numWaves` is set to `0`, the program will generate waves indefinitely until manually stopped.

+- `numBlock`: Specifies the number of blocks of waves to generate.
+When `numBlock` is set to `0`, the program will generate blocks of waves indefinitely until manually stopped.

+In both cases, the program will continue to generate waves or blocks of waves indefinitely, maintaining the characteristics (height, frequency, etc.) specified by the user.
+This mode is useful for applications where continuous signal generation is required.

+To stop the waveform generation in Infinity Mode, the user can reset the CPU by sending 'r' or 'R' to the input.
+This will stop the current process and reset all the parameters.

 ## Requirements
 * [Arduino Due](https://store.arduino.cc/usa/due.html) or any board supporting analogWriteResolution and DueTimer library.
 * [DueTimer library](https://github.com/ivanseidel/DueTimer)